YevheniiKilovyi/cinema-app/README.md

 * The package `controller` has controllers of all entities to perform resourse methods and AuthenticationConmtroller for correct registration of users.
 * The package `dao` has all services and implementations for accessing data from DB.
 In this application, all DAOs are based on ORM-framework Hibernate.
 * The package `dto` has models of request and response DTOs.
 DTO - Data Transfer Object - objects whose purpose is to collect data to be returned to the client by the server and increase performance of this app.
-* The package `exception` has costum DataProcessingException
+* The package `exception` has custom DataProcessingException
-* The package `lib` contains two costum annotations for checking user data during authentication and two validators for them.
+* The package `lib` contains two custom annotations for checking user data during authentication and two validators for them.
-* The package `model` all Spring entities for correct functioning of app.
+* The package `model` all Spring entities for correct functioning of an app.
 * The package `service` is responsible for working with the DAO and does not allow working with the DB at the controller level and `mapper` package contains mapper for DTOs.
 * The package `util` has `DateTimePatternUtil` for standardization of date pattern.
 * The directory `resources` has a `db.properties` file, that should be used to properly structure the database.